-David Marburger is an authority on litigating legal issues arising from the content side of communications and litigating issues of constitutional law, with Cleveland Magazine naming David as one of Cleveland's 20 "Most Interesting People."
-David is one of only 27 lawyers in Ohio certified as a specialist in appellate law and has handled more than 20 cases before the Ohio Supreme Court, the state's highest court.
+Dave Marburger is an authority on litigating legal issues arising from the content side of communications and litigating issues of constitutional law, with Cleveland Magazine naming David as one of Cleveland's 20 "Most Interesting People."
+Dave is one of only 27 lawyers in Ohio certified as a specialist in appellate law and has handled more than 20 cases before the Ohio Supreme Court, the state's highest court.
 He has litigated more than 250 libel cases, challenged the constitutionality of more than 35 laws and court orders, defended against over two dozen prior restraints, sued for access more than 50 times to open the files and proceedings of state, local and federal government agencies and courts, and defended and pursued dozens of copyright claims.
 He has represented online media, major national television and radio networks, newspapers, book publishers, magazines, outdoor advertising companies and wire services.
-A driven competitor, David is unusually "hands on" in trying to deliver the full benefit of his experience developed over some 30 years of his focused practice of law.
-Clients who retain David for his specialty get David.
+A driven competitor, Dave is unusually "hands on" in trying to deliver the full benefit of his experience developed over some 30 years of his focused practice of law.
+Clients who retain Dave for his specialty get Dave.